 Facts on the Ohio Solar Industry

-- The 88 MW of solar energy currently installed in Ohio ranks the state 16th in the country in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 8,500 homes.
+- The 88 MW of solar energy currently installed in Ohio ranks the state 16th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 9,100 homes.

-- In 2012, $61 million was invested in Ohio to install solar on homes and businesses.
+- In 2013, $61 million was invested in Ohio to install solar on homes and businesses.
 This represents a 14% increase over the previous year, and is expected to grow again this year.

 View more solar data.